crazytruth/insanic/docs/source/insanic/intra_service_communications.rst

 The function, :code:`get_service`, is a helper method that returns a :code:`Service` instance of the service the developer wants to send a request to.

-Under the hood, the instances are initialized in a :code:`ServiceRegistry` with only available services defined in the `SERVICE_CONNECTIONS` and `REQUIRED_SERVICE_CONNECTIONS` settings.
+The instances are initialized in a :code:`ServiceRegistry` with only available services defined in the `SERVICE_CONNECTIONS` and `REQUIRED_SERVICE_CONNECTIONS` settings.
 Attempting to get any services not defined in either